 This means it doesn’t cause your insulin levels to spike in the same way, which makes makes it lower on the Glycemic Index than refined sugars.
-Studies have shown that replacing refined sugars with natural can help to improve digestive issues — this can include bloating, gas and even Irritable Bowel Syndrome.
+Studies have shown that replacing refined sugars with natural can help to improve digestive issues — this can include bloating and gas.

 Choosing an organic form of maple syrup is even better as the trees themselves will not be subject to farming chemicals.
 This is good for the environment, as it reduces the damage to wildlife and insects, which can have a knock-on effect on our ecosystem.

 Plus, organic certification can give you greater confidence that you know exactly what you are eating.

 Source of Antioxidants